 Wilsonville has strengths in several experiences, however locations can offer much stronger experiences.
 If critical infrastructure investments are made, these activities can be elevated to priority status if market demand continues to remain high.
-Additionally some of the experiences that are currently elements of the Northwest Getaways such as agri-tourism, heritage and art and culture may be separated into their own themes as Wilsonville's competitive capacity increases and their draw reaches a critical mass.
+Additionally some of the experiences that are currently elements of the Northwest Getaways such as agritourism, heritage and culture may be separated into their own themes as Wilsonville's competitive capacity increases and their draw reaches a critical mass.
 The key emerging experience themes are:

-- Art and Culture

 - Cycling

-- Farm fresh agri-tourism
+- Farm fresh

 - Genealogy research

 - Korean War Memorial

 - River recreation

 - Weddings and reunions

 - Wineries